Grand Kru County: Economy

 The area has few roads so it has had limited business or residential development.
 Because of the long period of war since the late 20th century, few investments were made in infrastructure.
 In June 2005 the UN Integrated Regional Information Network reported that the roads in Grand Kru had decayed and become overgrown by dense bush, rendering them impassable except on foot.
 The bridge across the Nu River near Barclayville was constructed after the warfare to link the major trade route from Pleebo to Barclayville.

 The residents have a subsistence farming economy, based on slash-and-burn techniques of clearing the bush.
 The most important crops are upland rice, cassava, palm nuts, and along the coast, fishing.
-Feed corn is grown at higher elevations farther inland.
+Feed maize is grown at higher elevations farther inland.
 Sugar cane and several varieties of bananas grow in the wetland areas.
-Cash crops include coffee, cocoa and kola.
+Cash crops include coffee, cocoa, and kola.
 Locally grown bamboo and piassava palm are widely used for construction, mats and baskets.
-Many tropical fruits, domestic and wild, grow in the region including oranges, limes, mangos, soursop, breadfruit and coconut.
+Many tropical fruits, domestic and wild, grow in the region including oranges, limes, mangos, soursop, breadfruit, and coconut.

-The people keep poultry, cattle, sheep and goats to supplement their diets and to use for their products; the animals are found in and around most villages.
+The people keep poultry, cattle, sheep, and goat to supplement their diets and to use for their products; the animals are found in and around most villages.
 Most animals are of pygmy variety, as larger varieties die quickly due to the heat and humidity.

-Prior to the civil war, the region's extensive rainforests contained a wide variety of wildlife including wild pigs, bongo, dik-dik, pangolin, civet, pygmy hippo, African buffalo and colobus monkey, all of which are hunted for food and hides.
-Also found are snakes, and very small populations of forest elephants and leopards.
+Before the civil war, the region's extensive rainforests contained a wide variety of wildlife including wild pigs, bongo, dik-dik, pangolin, civet, pygmy hippo, African buffalo, and colobus monkey, all of which are hunted for food and hides.
+Also found are snakes and very small populations of forest elephants and leopards.
 The warfare disrupted their habitats; in addition, many animals were killed in the course of the war and their populations have fallen.